 Wondering what to do in Mũi Né and Phan Thiết?
-Here’s a little guide based on my few days here!
+Here’s a little guide based on both my trips here!

 Where is Mui Ne?